 Home » Vinyette Teague, 18 Months: Vanished From Apt Hallway In 1983

 It is always disheartening to learn of children who, at the time that they went missing, received little coverage.
 Stories such as these are proof that within the media, the plights of Black families facing the most traumatic experiences of their lives are often overlooked.
-We’re nearly two weeks away from a somber anniversary that marks 39 years since 18-month-old Vinyette Teague vanished from an apartment hallway on the South Side of Chicago.
+It has been decades since 18-month-old Vinyette Teague vanished from an apartment hallway on the South Side of Chicago.
 At the time, the case didn’t receive the attention it deserved; however, in the decades that have followed, the mystery of what happened to this baby girl has puzzled the inquisitive.

-Then, Kathy’s mother, who also lived in the building but was at the apartment with Vinyette, received a phone call so she went inside of their apartment for a bit of privacy, reportedly leaving the little girl with a neighbor for but a moment.
-The neighbor was holding Vinyette but had to go back to their home to do the dishes, so the neighbor placed the child in the hallway, right near the family’s front door, before making their way back to their home.
+Then, Kathy’s mother, who also lived in the building but was at the apartment with Vinyette, received a phone call.
+She went inside their apartment for a bit of privacy, reportedly leaving the little girl with a neighbor for but a moment.
+The neighbor was holding Vinyette but had to go back to their home to do the dishes, so the they placed the child in the hallway, right near the family’s front door, before making their way back to their home.
 It was just a few minutes, but that was all it took for Vinyette Teague to disappear.

-The Doe Network reported that there were nearly 50 people going in and out of the housing projects’ breezeway that evening.
+The Doe Network reported that nearly 50 people were going in and out of the housing projects’ breezeway that evening.
 They included neighbors and Vinyette’s cousins, brothers, and other relatives.

 “It’s hard to describe, because as the years go by, it gets numb and numb and numb and numb.
 You say to yourself, ‘If I break down and I cry, if I go crazy and don’t know what’s going on, who’s going to fight for my child?
 Who’s going to be their voice?’”